 It is one thing to say that someone has the authority to help you, but it is quite another thing to say that they have the skills, experience, and desire to help you.
 I have met a number of Enrolled Agents that are qualified to represent their clients in audits and IRS disputes, but who simply do not choose to do that as part of their business.
 And those who make the decision to pass on those types of cases, never gain the necessary experience and skills to represent a taxpayer competently in such matters.
 Unenrolled preparers are even less likely to include IRS representation as part of their repertoire.

-Although nobody anticipates getting into trouble with the IRS, and it can’t really be predicted, these are a few things to keep in mind when selecting a tax preparer.
+Although nobody anticipates getting into trouble with the IRS, and it can’t really be predicted, these are a few things to keep in mind when finding an experienced tax preparer.
 And according to the IRS, November is a good time to make that decision.

 Contact us today for help with IRS tax relief and receive a free consultation!